top of page

 Feed Conversion Ratios for Different Animals

 I'm sure it comes as no surprise that different livestock types have different average Feed Conversion Ratios.
-These averages can also vary by breeds.
+These averages can also vary by breed.

-Here's some commons livestock animal types and their average FCR:
+Here's some common livestock animal types and their average FCR:

 Animal Type